-Experts have revealed the advantages and disadvantages of the main materials and each type of coating for , allowing consumers to evaluate them comparatively and make informed choices that are important for their health.
+Experts have revealed the advantages and disadvantages of the main materials and each type of coating for frying pans, allowing consumers to compare them and make informed choices that matter for their health.

 Types of Main Materials

-The base material of kitchen matters depending on the type of stove and the intensity of cooking.
+The base material of kitchenware matters depending on the type of stove and how intensely you cook.

 Aluminum

 One of the most affordable metals for cookware, aluminum is lightweight and heats up quickly and evenly.
-However, its thin material is prone to deformation, scratches, and damage.
-Additionally, it is a reactive metal: if the non-stick coating is damaged, aluminum particles can leach into food.
+However, its thin construction is prone to warping, scratching, and other damage.
+Additionally, aluminum is a reactive metal: if the non-stick coating is damaged, aluminum particles can leach into food.

 Anodized Aluminum